of the venues on this website are listed without the

 to make some observation first.
 Especially if you go alone, do

 not to carry very valuable things on you, because it is very far

 from security forces if needed.
 It is sometimes heard that some

-guys are hiding behind the bushes around the sandy beach to
+guys are hiding behind the bushes to

 You can come to Cesme in one hour by buses departing frequently